crysalead-js/dom-layer/README.md

 - `props`: allows to set some DOM Element properties like `onclick`, `id`.
 - `attrs`: is dedicated to attributes like `title`, `class`.
-- `style`: contains all dynamic CSS definitions.
+- `style`: contains CSS definitions.
 - `events`: allows to store some event's callback (require an additionnal library to work).
 - `callbacks`: are are executed during the virtual node lifetime (e.g `'created'`, '`remove`')
 - `data`: is optional but can contain some user's extra data.